- It will stream on HBO Max

 - An official set photograph has given us our first look at the series' two protagonists

-Filming for The Last of Us TV show is currently underway, and its showrunners have already confirmed an impressive cast list, an episode count for season one and hinted at tentative details as to its plot.
+Having been green-lit by HBO back in 2020, filming for The Last of Us TV show is now well underway, and its showrunners have already confirmed an impressive cast list, an episode count for season one and hinted at tentative details as to its plot.